cosmos/ibc/spec/ics-25-handler-interface/README.md

 ## Desired Properties

-- Client, connection, channel creation as permissionless as possible
+- Creation of clients, connections, and channels should be as permissionless as possible.
-- Dynamic module set
+- The module set should be dynamic: chains should be able to add and destroy modules at will with a persistent IBC handler.
-- Modules can write their own more complex abstractions on top of IBC
+- Modules should be able to write their own more complex abstractions on top of IBC to provide additional semantics or guarantees.

 ## Technical Specification

 ### Clients

-By default, clients are unowned: any module can create a new client, query any existing client, and update any existing client.
+By default, clients are unowned: any module can create a new client, query any existing client, update any existing client, and delete any existing client not in use.

 `ClientKind` enumerates the list of light client algorithms supported by the handler implementation.